 The Lifecycle Assessment for Disposable and Reusable Nappies

-Using real nappies is an action that can be placed at the very top of the waste hierarchy as it helps you reduce the waste that you are creating in the first place and also means that you are reusing an item again and again.
+Using reusable nappies is an action that can be placed at the very top of the waste hierarchy as it helps reduce waste that you are creating in the first place and also means that you are reusing an item again and again.
 On average a baby will require at least 4,000 nappy changes over 2.5 years that they’re in nappies.
 If these are single-use, they will all go to landfill or incineration (energy from waste).
 Alternatively, on average only 20 reusable nappies is all that’s needed.

 On Tuesday 28th March 2023, the Department for Environment, Food & Rural Affairs (Defra) published a new and updated Life Cycle Analysis (LCA) for single-use and reusable nappies.
 An LCA is the global standard for assessing the total environment impact of a finished product and takes into account all aspects of a product’s ecological footprint including resource and energy consumption, emissions to air, water and land, as well as health & ecosystems, and more.
 The key findings from the report confirms that reusable nappies are best for the environment, that across their lifecycle, reusable nappies have a 25% lower carbon footprint than single-use nappies.
 A figure that can be improved even further depending on how users decide to wash and dry the products and the use of renewable electricity.

 - Reusable nappies produce 25% less CO2 than single-use disposable nappies.

 - The environmental impact of production was over 90% lower for a reusable nappy than for single-use.